 1. Graduate Outcomes Survey (HEA)

 The Graduate Outcomes Survey is a national survey distributed to all graduates of HEA higher education institutions (HEIs), 9 months after graduation.
-From the most recent publication, 70% of honours degree graduates were working or due to start work 9 months after graduation.
+From the most recent publication (Class of 2021), 75.8% of honours degree graduates were working or due to start work 9 months after graduation.
 The outputs of this nationwide study highlight the current opportunities and challenges for new graduates.
 Moreover, in-depth analyses are provided for international graduates and postgraduates, demonstrating the scope and representativeness of this study and more importantly, the far-reaching implications of this study.

 Factors explored in the report include employment outcomes, source of employment, location of employment, graduate salaries, relevance of studies to employment, enrolment in further studies, and much more.
 These factors are further broken down by factors such as gender, field of study, institute type and level of study.